Sugar Apple Fairy Tale: Characters

-William is the Duke of Philax, who commissions Anne to craft a sugar confection for him.
-He fell in love with the water fairy Christina, but her death caused him to neglect his duties as the duke, which leads to his subjugation by the Earl of Downing.
+William is the Duke of Philax, who summons Anne to create a sugar confection for him.
+He once fell in love with the water fairy Christina, the only one who understood the pain and humiliation he endured at the hands of the kingdom.
+But water fairies live short lives, and her death left him devastated.
+Consumed by grief, he abandoned his duties as duke, ultimately leading to his subjugation by the Earl of Downing.
+Anne helps him find closure by allowing him to see Christina once more through a sugar confection.